skarode96/Yaatra/README.md

 ### Installation

-[APK](apk/Yaatra.apk) is provided in the repository. simply install it in android device
+[APK](apk/Yaatra.apk) is provided in the repository, simply install it in android device